The Amazing Race 37: Casting

 Casting for the season began on December 4, 2023.

 Release

 Broadcast

 In May 2024, CBS announced that the thirty-seventh season would air in 2025 on Wednesday nights alongside Survivor 48 with 90-minute episodes.
 On November 13, 2024, CBS announced that the season's premiere date as March 5, 2025.

 Marketing

 The first episode of this season was screened at SCAD TVfest in Atlanta during a panel with Phil Keoghan, Han & Holden, and Nick & Mike on February 5, 2025.
 The first trailer for this season was released on February 19, 2025.

 Contestants

-Scott and Lori Thompson were revealed early on January 9, 2025, during a special "Survivor V Amazing Race" episode during second season of Raid the Cage.
+Scott and Lori Thompson were revealed early on January 9, 2025, on a special "Survivor V Amazing Race" episode from the second season of Raid the Cage.
 The full cast was revealed on February 5, 2025.
 With fourteen teams, this season features the largest cast for the American edition of The Amazing Race.